connery-io/connery-runner-administration/README.md

 # Connery Runner Administration

-This connector provides actions to manage the Connery Runner service.
+This plugin provides actions to admin the Connery Runner.

 ## Available actions